aswinvisva/optical_flow_algorithms/README.md

-# optical_flow_algorithms
+# Lucas-Kanade Optical Flow

-This project aims to explore optical flow algorithms for self-learning and mobile robot applications
+This is a very slow, toy implementation of the Lucas-Kanade Optical Flow algorithm for self-learning purposes.